demisto/content/Packs/Flashpoint/Integrations/Ignite/README.md

 ### flashpoint-ignite-intelligence-related-report-list

 ***
-List related reports for a particular report using the report-id.
+List related reports for a particular report using the report ID.

 #### Base Command